PeterDaveHello/TaipowerToSlack/README.md

 # TaipowerToSlack

-This script will help fetching the "Power Information of Today" from Taipower, to your Slack channel.
+TaipowerToSlack is a tool that fetches the "Power Information of Today" from Taipower and sends the data to a designated Slack channel, allowing users to easily monitor Taiwan's power supply status.

 Taipower's "Power Information of Today" page:
 - English: <https://www.taipower.com.tw/en/page.aspx?mid=4484>
 - Chinese: <https://www.taipower.com.tw/tc/page.aspx?mid=206&cid=402&cchk=8c59a5ca-9174-4d2e-93e4-0454b906018d>

-Please note that this is just a quite demo of using shell script, the code is ugly, and some magic is hard-coded.
+Please note that this is primarily a shell script demo, with code that might be less elegant and some hard-coded values.

-## Screenshot
+## Screenshots

 Slack Screenshot: